 Eat plenty of brightly-colored fruits such as blueberries or figs, raspberries and black currants.
 Vegetables and salads contain a lot of antioxidants.
 These neutralize free radicals which harm neurons.

 By foilage, I mean salads and greens to give you folate, the natural form of the synthetic vitamin “folic acid.”
 Leafy greens like kale, spinach, broccoli, Swiss chard and lettuce have a lot of folate.
 Greens also provide powerful antioxidants so eat something green every day.
 I recommend you cook cruciferous vegetables in order to reduce goitrogens.
 Obviously you don’t cook the lettuce.
 A goitrogen is the term used to describe a food that suppresses iodine, and low iodine might lead to hypothyroidism or a goiter.
 If you love those powdered green superfood drink mixes like I do, start to read labels because most of the popular brand contain a huge concentration of powdered alfalfa, broccoli powder and other grasses that are goitrogenic.
-Greens are considered potent detoxifiers and help with energy production, but you should consider my formula, it’s a thyroid-friendly green superfood drink mix.
-Learn more here.
+Greens are considered potent detoxifiers and help with energy production.

 Say “Yes” when they offer black pepper.